High Tide (TV series)

-High Tide is an American television series created by Jeff Franklin and Steve Waterman and starring Rick Springfield and Yannick Bisson.
+High Tide is an American action adventure drama series created by Jeff Franklin and Steve Waterman and starring Rick Springfield and Yannick Bisson.
 The syndicated procedural aired from 1994 to 1997 and lasted 72 episodes over three seasons.

 Premise

 Mick Barrett, a former police officer, works as a private detective with his younger brother Joey in San Diego.
 For their work, they travel to exotic locales and, in their free time, they are surfers.
 At the beginning of the series, they work primarily for Gordon, a retired CIA agent.